RageZBla/MySQL-cert/_posts/2013-01-21-data-types.md

 data type default, '0000-00-00'

 assigning NULL to NOT NULL, 1 statement -> error, multiple insert default type value + warning

+In strict mode, transaction get cancelled, on non transaction table, if first row error, if second or more default value and warning

+STRICT_ALL_TABLES cancel no matter what, kind of dangerous for non transactional

 # more checking #